GameDevTecnico/cubos/docs/pages/1_structure/3_cubinhos.md

 only the indices of materials, but the whole material definition, per voxel.
 This conflicts with the way **CUBOS.** works, so we need to convert these formats into the internal format used by **CUBOS.**.
-This is where `cubinhos convert` comes in.
+This is where `quadrados convert` comes in.
 It takes a `.qb` voxel file and splits it into a palette (`.pal`), and one or more voxel grids (`.grd`).

 ### Usage